 So now you may be asking yourself how to best serve such a delightful treat.
 I think it would make a great summer lunch.

 Cut it into smaller squares and listen to your guests fawn over how delicious it is!
-It would also work as a starchy side to a nice grilled chicken breast and some fresh green beans or something.
+It would also work as a starchy side to a nice grilled chicken breast and some fresh green beans or something for dinner.

 However you decide to serve it, you owe it to yourself to give it a try!